-

-This tool checks for compliance of housing and small buildings with the calculation method of H1/AS1 5th edition amendment 1.
-Inputs are added on separate sheets and a results page is automatically generated, which can be submitted for compliance.
+This basic tool checks for compliance of housing and small buildings with the calculation method of H1/AS1 6th edition.

-The use of H1/AS1 5th edition amendment 1 is restricted to housing, or buildings other than housing that are less than 300 m².
+The use of H1/AS1 6th edition is restricted to housing, and other buildings that are less than 300 m².

 Buildings with curtain walling are excluded.

-New methods for determining the thermal resistance and construction R-value of building elements are contained within H1/AS1 5th edition amendment 1 and include methods to calculate the R-values for slab-on-ground floors, windows, doors and skylights.
+Methods for determining the thermal resistance and construction R-value of building elements are contained within H1/AS1 6th edition and include methods to calculate the R-values for slab-on-ground floors, windows, doors and skylights.

-The window area of the building can be no greater than 40% of the total wall area.
+The wall glazing area (windows and glazing in doors) of the building can be no greater than 40% of the gross wall area.

-Please refer to H1/AS1 5th edition amendment 1 for full compliance information.
+Please refer to H1/AS1 6th edition for full compliance information.

-This tool can not be used for H1/AS2 1st edition, which deals with larger non-residential buildings that have different requirements.
+This tool cannot be used for H1/AS2 2nd edition, which deals with larger non-residential buildings that have different requirements.

 Using the tool